OCR-D/spec/ocrd_tool.md

 * `word`
 * `glyph`

-Whether `input-level` and `output-level` match semantically is up to the processor.
-I.e. if `input-level` and `output-level` are inconsistent according to its semantics, processors MUST refuse further processing.
+Whether the provided data and `output-level` match semantically is up to the processor.
+I.e. if the input data and `output-level` are inconsistent according to its semantics, processors MUST refuse further processing.

+For example, the user provides an `output-level` of `word`.
+For this, the processor expects text lines in the input.
+If there are no text lines in the input for whatever reason (it might be an empty page or it might not have been processed down to line level yet), the processor MUST raise an exception.

 ### Sample for standard parameters